 The upper trapezius stretch and the mid backstretch are easy exercises which you can do even in your office.

-Can Stress Cause Upper Back Pain?
+Can Stress Cause Aching Back?

 Stress and anxiety can cause muscle tension, leading to upper back pain.
 This might also herald the start of the pain cycle where people get more anxious as they fear the pain.